Spanning trees and spanning closed walks with small degrees: Applications to spanning closed walks

 \subsection{Spanning parity $f$-forests}

-In 1985 Amahashi~\cite{MR951772} introduced a criterion for the existence of a spanning odd forest with bounded maximum degree.
+In 1985 Amahashi~\cite{MR951772} introduced a criterion for the existence of a spanning forest with bounded maximum degree in which all vertices have odd degree.
 Later, Yuting and Kano (1988) generalized it by establishing the following theorem.
 We denote below by $odd(G)$ the number of components of $G$ with odd order. \begin{thm}{\rm (\cite{MR956194})} \end{thm} Kano, Katona, and Szab\'o (2009) studied a more general version for Theorem~\ref{thm:Yuting-Kano} which gives a criterion for the existence of parity $f$-forests.
-We denote below by $odd_f(G)$ the number of components of $G$ with odd number of vertices $v$ with $f(v)$ odd. \begin{thm} {\rm (\cite{MR2600471})} {Let $G$ be a graph and let $f$ be a nonnegative integer-valued function on $V(G)$.
-Then $G$ has a spanning $f$-forest $F$ such that for each vertex $v$, $d_F(v)$ and $f(v)$ have the same parity, if and only if for all $S\subseteq V(G)$,
+We denote below by $odd_h(G)$ the number of components of $G$ with odd number of vertices $v$ with $h(v)$ odd. \begin{thm} {\rm (\cite{MR2600471})} {Let $G$ be a graph and let $h$ be a nonnegative integer-valued function on $V(G)$.
+Then $G$ has a spanning $h$-forest $F$ such that for each vertex $v$, $d_F(v)$ and $h(v)$ have the same parity, if and only if for all $S\subseteq V(G)$,